rseichter/postqf/README.md

 2. [Unix time](https://en.wikipedia.org/wiki/Unix_time) (the number of seconds since January 1, 1970).
 This is the representation of arrival time returned in JSON-format Postfix queue data.
 3. Time difference, expressed as one or more digits followed by a single "unit" character _s, m, h,_ or _d_.
-These units designate seconds, minutes, hours and or days.
+These units designate seconds, minutes, hours and days.
 The resulting timestamp will be in the past, as in "now minus the difference".

 Please keep in mind that formats 1 and 2 are used for fixed timestamps, while format 3 represents time differences